 Historical

-The first time women will compete in the five-mile race will be in Holmenkollen, three days after International Women's Day.
-On Sunday 12 March, during the World Cup in Holmenkollen, women will, for the first time in the world, compete in the infamous five-mile race.
+The first time women will compete in the 50km race will be in Holmenkollen, three days after International Women's Day.
+On Sunday 12 March, during the World Cup in Holmenkollen, women will, for the first time in the world, compete in the infamous 50km race.
 This will be historic.
-Can the women make it that far?
-Therese Johaug is positive about the new distance rules and is looking forward to seeing the women do the five-mile race.
+Therese Johaug is positive about the new distance rules and is looking forward to seeing the women do the 50km race.

 -"It will be very exciting, it will be a completely different race.
 It's a very tough course.
 It will be exciting to see how the women solve it," says Therese Johaug.